Zaha Hadid: National Museum of Arts of the 21st Century (MAXXI), Rome, Italy (1998–2010)

-Guangzhou Opera House (2003–2010)
+Guangzhou Opera House, Guangzhou, China (2003–2010)

 In 2002 Hadid won an international competition for her first project in China.
 The Guangzhou Opera House is located in a new business district of the city, with a new 103-storey glass tower behind it.
 It covers 70,000 square metres and was built at cost of US$300 million.
 The complex comprises an 1,800-seat theatre, a multipurpose theatre, entry hall, and salon.
 A covered pathway with restaurants and shops separates the two main structures.
 This building, like several of her later buildings, was inspired by natural earth forms; the architect herself referred to it as the "two pebbles".
 It appears akin to two giant smooth-edged boulders faced with 75,000 panels of polished granite and glass.
 Edwin Heathcote, writing for the Financial Times, noted Hadid's concentration on how her design could transform the urban landscape of Guangzhou, as the building rose as the centre of the new business area.
 He wrote in 2011 that Hadid "produced a building that seems to suck the surrounding landscape into a vortex of movement and swirling space... appears both as alien object in a landscape of incomprehensible vastness (and often overwhelming banality), and as an extrusion of the peculiar nature of this landscape."
 Nicolai Ourousoff, architecture critic of the New York Times, wrote that "stepping into the main hall is like entering the soft insides of an oyster...The concave ceiling is pierced by thousands of little lights—it looks like you're sitting under the dome of a clear night sky."
 Ourousoff noted that the finished building had construction problems: many of the granite tiles on the exterior had to be replaced, and the plaster and other interior work was poorly done by the inexperienced workers, but he praised Hadid's ability "to convey a sense of bodies in motion" and called the building "a Chinese gem that elevates its setting."